Austin Carr

-Austin George Carr (born March 10, 1948) is an American former professional basketball player who played for the Cleveland Cavaliers, Dallas Mavericks, and Washington Bullets of the National Basketball Association (NBA).
+Austin George Carr (born March 10, 1948) is an American former professional basketball player and commentator who played for the Cleveland Cavaliers, Dallas Mavericks, and Washington Bullets of the National Basketball Association (NBA).
+In college, he won several national awards while playing for the Notre Dame Fighting Irish.
 He is known by Cleveland basketball fans as "Mr. Cavalier".
-He was part of the Notre Dame team which defeated the UCLA Bruins on January 19, 1971, which was UCLA's last defeat until being beaten by Notre Dame exactly three years later, breaking the Bruins' NCAA men's basketball record 88-game winning streak.

 Early career

 Carr grew up in Washington, D.C., and attended Holy Redeemer School, and later Mackin Catholic High School.
 At Mackin, Carr teamed with All-City guard Tom Little, who made some national All-American teams before starring at the University of Seattle.
 As a Junior All Met, Carr scored 475 points in 24 games.
 During Carr's All Met senior season, he scored 600 points and along with Sterling Savoy, led the Paul Furlong coached Trojans to the Catholic League title over DeMatha.
 Carr was named Parade All-American along with other 1967 seniors such as Artis Gilmore, Howard Porter, Jim McDaniels, and Curtis Rowe, all of whom became major college stars.